List Of Dinosaurs With Spikes On Back

 Let’s review a comprehensive list of dinosaurs that had spikes along their spine.

 We’ll also provide some interesting facts about each of these prehistoric creatures.
-So, if you’re interested in learning more about dinosaurs with spikes, read on!

 Here is a list of dinosaurs that had spikes on their backs:

 This dinosaur had two rows of large, pointed plates running down its back, as well as a club-like tail.

 One of the most iconic dinosaurs, the Stegosaurus had large plates on its back which may have been used for protection or to help regulate its body temperature.

 This well-known dinosaur had three horns on its head and a large frill composed of plate-like scales running down its back.

 Another spike dinosaur, Kentrosaurushad has sharp spines running along its back, which may have been used for protection against predators.

 List of 10 Dinosaurs With Spikes On Their Back

 Here is a list of some dinosaurs that had spikes or other prominent protrusions along their backs: